fustom/ariston-remotethermo-home-assistant-v3/README.md

 # Ariston NET remotethermo integration for Home Assistant
 This integration based on chomupashchuk fantastic work https://github.com/chomupashchuk/ariston-remotethermo-home-assistant-v2
-But it does not user Ariston website.
+But it does not use Ariston website.
 It uses Ariston API what I reversed engineer.
 Lot of things are still missing.
 Use v2 if you need more.

 ## Integration was tested on and works with:
+- Ariston Alteas One
-I only have Ariston Alteas One, but feel free to test something else and create bugs if something goes wrong
+I only have one Ariston Alteas One with only one zone, but feel free to test something else and create new issue / pull request if something goes wrong.

 ## Installation
 Copy ariston folder to your configuration/custom_components path or use hacs custom repositories.
-Use the UI to set up your integration.
+Use the add integration UI to set up your device.

-## Love + Freedom + Peace
+## Love Freedom Peace